dev-KC20/ocr-p13/README.md

 ### Secret's management

-    Django use "secret" to generate its certificates and advises to keep this key secret.
+    Django uses "secret" to generate its certificates and advises to keep the secret key, secret.
     OC Lettings uses the python-decouple module to replace the secret key's values of the settings.py file by their decouple link :
     Storing actual secret in a .env file make its possible to keep them local provided one does exclude the .env file from the commits by regitering it in .gitignore.

     When being remote, it is important that one creates environment variables of the same key and values as the ones stored locally in the .env file.
-    Some keys require a small change like :
+    When remote, some key's value require a small change like the following one :
                                                                                              `ALLOWED_HOSTS=.herokuapp.com`